 Most checkout pages still promise “4–6 business days.”
 It sounds harmless… But it implies that a shopper has to do calendar math, which is not as easy as it looks—do Saturdays and Sundays count, does today (the day of placing an order) count, will it arrive when I actually need it?
 That uncertainty can kill conversions and spur returns.

 As noted by the U.S. Census Bureau, e-commerce sales continue to grow steadily, raising shopper expectations for faster, more predictable delivery — making clear Estimated Delivery Dates (EDD) a conversion-critical feature.
-The fix is to implement technology showing a real delivery date, keep orders moving seven days a week, and route smartly so you hit the promise without overspending.Â
+The fix is to implement technology showing a real delivery date, keep orders moving seven days a week, weekends included, and route smartly so you hit the promise without overspending.

-This article walks through how Estimated Delivery Dates (EDD), 7-day shipping, and weekend fulfillment win conversions by giving shoppers reliable, believable dates and shorter delivery.
+This article walks through how Estimated Delivery Dates (EDD), 7-days/week shipping, and weekend fulfillment win conversions by giving shoppers reliable, believable dates and shorter delivery.
 If you’re an e-commerce brand, these are low-lift, high-impact changes you can roll out now—many before peak season.
 At Jay Group, we make that credible because we already run weekend fulfillment from dual-coast facilities and rate-shop across national and regional carriers, including those that operate 365/24/7.

 Summary (For brands)

 - Show a delivery date, not a speed.
-Replacing “4–6 business days” with a clear estimated delivery date (EDD) reduces hesitation, cart abandonment, and returns.Â
+Replacing “4–6 business days” with a clear estimated delivery date (EDD) reduces hesitation, cart abandonment, and returns.

-- Weekend fulfillment keep orders moving so the promise you show at checkout stays credible. Â
+- Weekend fulfillment keep orders moving so the promise you show at checkout stays credible.

 - 7-day carrier coverage, cost-optimized routing.
-Rate-shop national and regional carriers to hit dates without overspending.Â
+Rate-shop national and regional carriers to hit dates without overspending.

 - Place inventory dual-coast.
-Tighten ETA ranges and expand 1–2-day ground reach to more ZIP codes. Â
+Tighten ETA ranges and expand 1–2-day ground reach to more ZIP codes.

-- Outcome: Higher conversion, increased repeat purchase, stronger NPS/CLV, and fewer costly upgrades to “rush” services and returns due to the reason “arrived too late” . Â
+- Outcome: More than half of brands using 7-day/week carrier services saw improvement in NPS, CLV, and lower cart abandonment rates with fewer costly upgrades to “rush” services and returns due to the reason “arrived too late”.

-How EDD (Estimated Delivery Date) Wins ConversionsÂ
+How EDD (Estimated Delivery Date) Wins Conversions

 Shoppers care about when an order arrives, not abstract “shipping speeds.”
 Baymard’s large-scale checkout research finds 41% of sites don’t show a delivery date, forcing users to guess timing and increasing abandonment.
 Showing a specific date or tight date range at checkout removes the mental math and speeds decisions.
-Baymard InstituteÂ
+Baymard Institute

-OnTrac’s State of Speed research links practices to outcomes: top-performing brands (conversion, repeat purchase, NPS) are 2Ă— more likely to use predictive delivery dates and 3Ă— more likely to operate on a seven-day schedule.
-More than half of retailers using 7-day last-mile saw improved loyalty metrics and lower abandonment.
-OnTracÂ
+OnTrac’s State of Speed research links practices to outcomes: top-performing brands (conversion, repeat purchase, NPS) are 2× more likely to use predictive delivery dates and 3× more likely to operate on a seven-day schedule.
+More than half of retailers using 7-day/week last-mile saw improved loyalty metrics and lower abandonment.
+OnTrac

 How EDD (Estimated Delivery Date) Works